alanwthatcher/multi-platform-ntp-one-recipe/README.md

 With the relatively simple setup we are testing here, a single default recipe isn't too bad.
 However, even with NTP things can get more complicated.
 [For instance](https://github.com/alanwthatcher/multi-platform-ntp-one-recipe/tree/more-complex), with Red Hat, you may have different implimentations of the NTP serivce (ntpd and chrony) based on the version of RHEL you are running.
 In that case, the differences aren't just with the platforms, but between versions within the same OS platform.

 So, you see the code can become garbled and hardish to read fairly quickly.
 To avoid that, it's sometimes better to use a different pattern.
-Such as:
+One such pattern could be:

 * recipes/default.rb -> identify OS platform and call another recipe based on that
 * recipes/aix.rb - called from default.rb on AIX nodes